Hyperelliptic curves mapping to abelian varieties and applications to Beilinson's conjecture for zero-cycles

 \begin{rems} (1.)
 Given any two hyperelliptic curves $H_1,H_2$ from \autoref{infinite_H:intro} with corresponding maps $f_1,f_2$, there are no relations of the form $m_1f_1(H_1)=m_2f_2(H_2)$ for any nonzero integers $m_1,m_2$; this is due to the fact that multiplication by $m_i$ is a self-isogeny of~$A$ and so $m_if_i(H_i)$ is birationally equivalent to $H_i$.
 Due to this, \autoref{infinite_H:intro} gives us a huge untapped source of hyperelliptic points with no obvious relations between them.

 (2.)
-Suppose that the product $E\times E'$ is defined over an algebraic number field $F$.
-Our construction shows that we can even find hyperelliptic curves $H\to E\times E'$ of arbitrarily high genus that are defined over a small finite extension $F'/F$, obtained by adjoining the $2$-torsion points of $E,E'$.
-The proof of \autoref{infinite_H:intro} gives also a very large collection of rational curves in the Kummer surface $K=\Kum(E\times E')$ defined over $F'$.
-This inclines us to believe that Bogomolov's conjecture might not be too far from being true at least for this special class of $K3$'s.
-We note however that \autoref{abel} reduces Beilinson's conjecture to something much weaker.
-Namely, for every finite extension $L/F'$, it reduces to finding only finitely many hyperelliptic points to be able to argue that $z_{a,b}=0$ for all $a,b$ in the finitely generated group $A(L)$ (see \autoref{curvesoverk}).

-(3.)
-The hyperelliptic curves we construct can be made very explicit.
-In fact, we can algorithmically write down their Weierstrass equations and the morphisms to $A$.
-See \autoref{example:explicit} for examples with genus $g=2$ and $6$.
-Heuristically, we expect that for every positive integer $g\equiv 2\mod 4$, there are infinitely many non-isomorphic hyperelliptic curves~$H$ satisfying the conditions of \autoref{infinite_H:intro} (see \autoref{unexpectedintersection}).

-(4.)
-We note that for the Jacobian $J$ of a genus $2$ curve there are old constructions that produce another genus $2$ curve with Jacobian isogenous to $J$ with the isogeny having a prescribed kernel (\cite{Humbert, Bost/Mestre}).
-By iterating this process one obtains countably many genus $2$ (and hence hyperelliptic) curves even for a simple abelian surface (see \autoref{oldconstructions}). \end{rems}
+We note that even for a simple Jacobian $J$ of a genus $2$ curve there are old constructions (\cite{Humbert, Bost/Mestre}) that can be used to produce countably many genus $2$ (and hence hyperelliptic) curves mapping to $J$ (see \autoref{oldconstructions} for more details).